You are on the global GfK website. Visit our local website for more offerings and information in your country.

 A new report from GfK is available today that examines the co-evolution of innovative fashion and lifestyle stores alongside the increasingly significant “experience economy”.
 It identifies four key trends which can mitigate against the currently sinking retail share in private consumption that is prevalent in mature Western retail markets.

 Manuel Jahn, retail expert at GfK, explains: "Some international fashion and lifestyle brands have become trendsetters for retail in general – but what makes them successful?
-What are the important trends emerging at successful stationary retail locations and how are these shaping the end consumers’ brand perception - and even shopping behavior?
+What are the important trends emerging at successful stationary retail locations and how are these shaping the end consumers’ brand recognition, perception - and even shopping behavior?
 This is what we have set out to answer in our report.”

 Online versus offline: Not the real issue